x29a/nrf52-OTA-BLE-Linux/readme.md

 - Select a file to be uploaded by pressing the "Select File" button.
 The file can be a .bin (or .hex) together with .dat, a .zip (containing the bin and dat files), just an .hex file or just a .bin file (nrfutil will be used to generate the .dat file in the latest cases).
 - Scan the BLE devices (the blank field below the scan button will be filled with the found devices).
 - Select a device from the list: ota programming will start immediately.

+## DFU only usage

+In order to only use the dfu.py file to flash a firmware via OTA, use:

+`python2 dfu.py -a YOURMAC -z YOURFIRMWARE.zip`

+## Docker container

+There is a Dockerfile which sets up an environment (no GUI) to flash OTA via DFU.

+To build the image use e.g.

+`docker build -t nrf52py2 .`

+To run the image use e.g.

+`docker run --rm -it --privileged --net=host -v /local/path/to/app_dfu_package.zip:/app/app_dfu_package.zip nrf52py2 -a YOURMAC -z /app/app_dfu_package.zip`